garinm90/sync-broadcast/README.md

 Captures UDP packet data on a specified port.

-Uses serial to send the data to RF Recieve for transmission.
+Uses serial to send the data to RF Reciever for transmission.